-The windshield washer fluid reservoir is located in the engine compartment (right rear side), and the fluid level should be checked at regular intervals.
-Fill the reservoir with windshield washer solvent (not engine coolant (antifreeze).
+The washer fluid reservoir is located in the engine compartment, and the fluid level should be checked at regular intervals.
+Fill the reservoir with windshield washer solvent only (not radiator antifreeze).

 Commercially available windshield washer solvents are flammable.
 They could ignite and burn you.
 Care must be exercised when filling or working around the washer solution.